jweiland-net/events2/Documentation/AdministratorManual/Update/Index.rst

 moved that widget into a normal ViewHelper.
 Please use GetEventDatesViewHelper instead, you can find an example in Partials/Event/Properties.html.

-In case of our new database structure we can have removed our e2:widget.paginate ViewHelper.
+In case of our new database structure we have removed our e2:widget.paginate ViewHelper.
 Please update all templates to use the original f:widget.paginate ViewHelper of fluid and maybe remove the maxRecords attribute.